If you're looking to design fabric for lampshades, we have materials that are perfectly suited for the tas...

 Soft, Matte, Woven, Poly.
 Linen look.
 Coarse weave, large fibres.
 Off white base.
 Not totally Opaque.
 Great for craft projects.
 Use: coats / garments, soft furnishing, craft projects, cushions.

-Composition:100% polyester
+100% polyester

 100% cotton, classic Twill.
 3/1 Twill weave.
 Medium weight, great for outer garments, light upholstery.